FranxYao/franxyao.github.io/index.md

 I am also maintaining the reading lists about:
 * Deep Generative Models for Natural Language Processing. ([link](https://github.com/Francix/Deep-Generative-Models-for-Natural-Language-Processing))
 * Language Model Pretraining for Text Generation ([link](https://github.com/Francix/Language-Model-Pretraining-for-Text-Generation))
-* The two most compelling problems of NLG are (1) decoding and (2) evaluation.
+* In my opinion, the two most compelling problems of NLG are (1) decoding and (2) evaluation.
 I am consistently focusing on this.

 During my MS study at Columbia, between ML and NLP, I focus more on the ML side.
 Recently I am particularly interested in [Deep Generative Models](http://stat.columbia.edu/~cunningham/teaching/GR8201/) and [Causal Inference for NLP](https://arxiv.org/abs/1802.02163).
 I will switch back to the NLP side in my Ph.D. study at Edinburgh.